MAQ779/recipe_app/README.md

  Flutter project.

-Mobile app for fetching recipes from an API and daisplays theses recipe ALso the app can make the user create, delete, update personal recipe.
+Mobile app for fetching recipes from an API and daisplay them.
+Also the app can make the user create, delete, and update personal recipe.